-You must have a genuine job offer and you must have the qualifications, skills and experience required for the job.
+You must have a genuine job offer and have the qualifications, skills and experience required for the job.
 You must be directly employed and paid by your employer.
 The employer must be trading in Ireland, registered with Revenue and, if applicable, with the Companies Registration Office.
 Your employer cannot deduct recruitment expenses from your pay or retain your personal documents.
 You must be paid at least the National Minimum Wage hourly rate.

 Duration and renewal

 When you have been legally living and working in Ireland for 5 years on a work permit you can apply for long-term residence to the Irish Naturalisation and Immigration Service (INIS) - see 'Where to apply' below.
-You may also apply for exemption from the requirement to have an employment permit.
+You can also apply for an exemption from the requirement to have an employment permit.
 If your application is successful you will be granted extended residence permission for a further 5 years and you will not need a work permit to work in Ireland.

 Losing your job